Henna (film): Soundtrack

+Production

+Casting

+The lead role of Henna, before offering to Zeba it was first offered to Hina Durrani to be the lead heroine in Henna after Raj Kapoor met her in India during her visit with her mother Noor Jehan in 1982 but she refused.
+Later he asked Salma Agha to do the lead role in the film due to her busy schedule so she refused it.
+Then Kapoor wanted to cast Shehnaz Sheikh but she refused to work in the movie.
+So after her refusal Haseena Moin recommended Zeba Bakhtiar, thus Zeba was cast in the title role of Henna.

 Reception

-The film was a hit, especially given the locations it was shot in, and for the excellent musical score by Ravindra Jain, which spawned internationally-known hits such as "Main Hoon Khush Rang (I’m Happy)", "Anaaradana (Pomegranate)" and "Der Na Ho Jaaye Kahin (Don’t Be Late)”.
+Henna was a superhit, especially given the locations it was shot in, and for the excellent musical score by Ravindra Jain, which spawned internationally-known hits such as "Main Hoon Khush Rang Henna", "Naar Daana Anar Daana" and "Der Na Ho Jaye Kahin".

-Zeba Bakhtiar's performance in the title role was much acclaimed, garnering her a nomination under the Best Actress category at the Filmfare Awards.
+Zeba Bakhtiar's performance in the title role was much acclaimed, garnering her a nomination under the Best Actress category at the 37th Filmfare Awards.
 She, alongside Salma Agha and Saba Qamar, is one of the only Pakistani actresses to be nominated at the Filmfare Awards.
 Farida Jalal's performance as Bibi Gul was also much appreciated; she won the Filmfare Award for Best Supporting Actress.
 The film also picked up several other nominations, including Best Film and Best Director.